ilayda-bilgin/RS/README.md

 ### Run our Modifications
 We use argparse flags to modify the hyperparameters of the models:
 - modify early stopping **patience**: add flag `--patience` to set the number of epochs to wait before early stopping, default is 20.
+Motivation for this change is that the original value was not chosen optimal.
 - use learnable **temporal weighting** feature: add flag `--mean_type=x0_learnable` to use learnable temporal weighting feature.
 - visualize the weights using m-PHATE directly integrated into `main.py`: add flags `--visualize_weights` and `--mean_type=x0_learnable`.
 The generated graphs are saved on WandB.
 Alternatively, it is also possible to use the saved numpy array in the mPHATE folder to generate the graphs locally by passing only the flag `--mean_type=x0_learnable` and then use the `visualize_weights.py` script in a second step.